softsimon/ngx-bootstrap-multiselect/README.md

 This Plunker link demonstrates an implementation of lazy loading: [Lazy loading Plunker](https://plnkr.co/edit/fsZHbth4kzLI79hohcMG?p=preview)

+If using search during lazy load, the search term must be supplied to the back end to return the appropriate number of results.
+Standard inline search will not work, since the front end does not know how many items to load to retrieve the desired number of matches.

 ### Use model driven forms with ReactiveFormsModule:

 ```js